You don't have to pay a fortune for great home insurance, you can protect the things you value and minimise costs.

-You are more likely to get cheap home insurance if you provider considers you a low risk customer.
-Therefore, before you even start looking for cover, consider improving your home security.
+You are more likely to get cheap home insurance if your provider considers you a low-risk customer.
+Therefore, before you even start looking for cover, consider improving your home's security.

 Most insurers have a minimum level of security before they accept you as a customer, such as deadlocks on external doors and locks on accessible windows.

 Adding to this will make you more attractive to home insurers which could result in you getting cheaper home insurance.

 Installing a burglar alarm could get you a discount from some home insurers, and using a five-lever mortise deadlock (one that conforms to British Standard 3621) on your doors will also help you save money in the long run.

 2. Use comparison sites to find the cheapest home insurance

 Price comparison websites are a good place to start looking for cheap home insurance.
 They they allow you to get a large number of home insurance quotes very quickly.